When facing a DWI charge, most clients ask the same question: “Can you win my case?”

-At the Law Offices of Clyde W. Burleson, we promise to fight to achieve the best possible outcome in your case.
+At The Law Offices of Clyde W. Burleson, P.C., we fight for:

-• The case results discussed do not necessarily represent the results of all cases.
+The results described below do not necessarily represent results obtained in all cases.

-• Not all cases that we have handled are listed here.
+Not all cases handled by the firm are listed.

-• The facts and circumstances of each individual case is different and must be evaluated and handled on its own merit.
+Every case is different and must be evaluated on its own facts and evidence.

 Case Dismissed Prior to Trial